muktadirsonyy911/muktadirsonyy911/README.md

 🔧 Skilled in Dart, Firebase, REST APIs, Clean Architecture, Riverpod, GetX, Bloc, Deep Linking, Multithreading, and CustomPaint.

-🔭 Currently working at **Apsis Solutions Limited** and actively developing scalable mobile applications for both iOS and Android platforms.
+🔭 Currently working at **Apsis Solutions Limited** and actively developing scalable mobile applications for both iOS and Android.

 🧠 I’m also a strong believer in continuous learning and open-source collaboration.